 Modern geologic and biologic nitrogen cycle of the Earth.
 Geologic and biologic nitrogen fluxes and reservoir sizes are shown.
 The biologic fluxes are large, while the geologic fluxes are relatively small, similar to the carbon cycle.

 Publications.
-Johnson, Benjamin W. and Goldblatt, Colin. submitted.
+Johnson, Benjamin W. and Goldblatt, Colin.
+Accepted.
 EarthN: A new Earth System Nitrogen Model.
 Geochemistry, Geophysics, Geosystems.
+Journal Link, ArXiV

 Johnson, Benjamin W.,Poulton, Simon F., and Goldblatt, Colin.
 2017.
 Marine oxygen production and open water supported an active nitrogen cycle during the Marinoan Snowball Earth.
 Nature Communications.
 8:1316PDFLink